-- 1. Directors have overall responsibility for Lakeside Water and Building Services Ltd's Health, Safety and Environmental Policy and must ensure that all Managers are fully aware, understand and accept their responsibilities and accountability for Health, Safety and Welfare within the Company. - 2.
-Directors must ensure that all levels of management receive adequate information, instruction and training to enable them to carry out their Health and Safety responsibilities. - 3.
-Directors will actively encourage consultation and communication between all levels of employee/management throughout Lakeside Water and Building Services Ltd to promote and develop Health and Safety. - 4.
+- 1. Directors must ensure that all levels of management receive adequate information, instruction and training to enable them to carry out their Health and Safety responsibilities. - 2.
+Directors will actively encourage consultation and communication between all levels of employee/management throughout Lakeside Water and Building Services Ltd to promote and develop Health and Safety. - 3.
 Directors will ensure all Senior Management responsibilities are adhered to by ALL relevant personnel.